Nigel Farage launches fresh attack over Coutts bank closure

 Earlier on Wednesday, the BBC was told dropping under the wealth threshold could prompt the bank to conduct a wider review of the customer's profile, including reputational and legal risk.

+The BBC's previous report, published at the start of July, cited people familiar with Coutts' decision to shut his account as saying it was a "commercial decision".

+On Wednesday he called for the BBC to apologise for its previous reporting, and said he would be making a complaint.

-At Prime Minister's Questions on Wednesday Former Brexit secretary David Davis accused the bank of lying about the "commercial viability" of Mr Farage's account in anonymous briefings to the BBC.
+At Prime Minister's Questions on Wednesday former Brexit secretary David Davis accused the bank of lying about the "commercial viability" of Mr Farage's account in anonymous briefings to the BBC.

-Sir Jacob Rees-Mogg, the former business secretary, also called for an inquiry into what happened.
+Separately, Sir Jacob Rees-Mogg, the former business secretary, called for an inquiry into what happened to the Coutts bank account.

-Meanwhile, Home Secretary Suella Braverman said elsewhere that this "exposes the sinister nature of much of the Diversity, Equity & Inclusion industry".
+Meanwhile, Home Secretary Suella Braverman said elsewhere that this "exposes the sinister nature of much of the diversity, equity and inclusion industry".

 A HM Treasury spokesperson said: "It would be of serious concern if financial services were being denied to anyone exercising their right to lawful free speech.